reduxjs/redux/docs/faq/ImmutableData.md

 - [Pros and Cons of using immutability with React.js](http://reactkungfu.com/2015/08/pros-and-cons-of-using-immutability-with-react-js/)

-<a id="how-redux-uses-shallow-checking"></a>
 ### How does Redux use shallow equality checking?
 Redux uses shallow equality checking in its `combineReducers` function to return either a new mutated copy of the root state object, or, if no mutations have been made, the current root state object.

 #### Further Information